elatella/generic-delivery-pipeline-gui/concept.md

 ##### Navigation bar

-On top the navigation bar provides a home button and shows information's about the user and the data status.
+On top the navigation bar provides a home button and shows information about the user and the data status.

 Elements: